smnorris/fwapg/extras/README.md

     ./fwa_watersheds_upstream_area.sh

 When working with watersheds, join to the lookup via `watershed_feature_id`.
-When working with streams, relate the streams to watersheds via the lookup `fwawatersheds_streams_lut`:
+When working with streams, relate the streams to watersheds via the lookup `fwa_streams_watersheds_lut`:

     SELECT
       s.linear_feature_id,